HL7/davinci-epdx/source/pages/3-6-10_US_Core_Immunization.md

 active: 3-6-10 US Core Immunization
 ---

-If a Health Plan has access to Immunization information for a member the health plan **SHOULD** present the information using the Immunization resource.
+Where a Health Plan has access to Immunization information for a member the health plan **SHOULD** present the information using the [US Core Immunization](https://build.fhir.org/ig/HL7/US-Core-R4/StructureDefinition-us-core-immunization.html) resource.

-The minimum fields to be provided in the US Core Immunization resource are:
+The essential fields to be provided in the US Core Immunization resource are:

 | R4 Hierarchical Name                       | R4 Name       | Card. | Type                                                      |
 |--------------------------------------------|---------------|-------|-----------------------------------------------------------|